Criminal Offense Having a Weapon

 There are many felonies in Florida such as: murder, robbery, burglary, arson, aggravated assault, aggravated battery, carjacking, and kidnapping.
 Florida Statute 790.07 says that if anyone at least carries a weapon on them while committing any of the 18 felonies listed in this statute or while under an indictment, they are committing at least a third-degree felony.

-When a defendant commits this crime, they are going to be also committing the same elements to be charged under Florida’s 10-20-Life rule.
+When a defendant commits this crime in West Palm Beach, they are going to be also committing the same elements to be charged under Florida’s 10-20-Life rule.
 See Florida Statute 775.087.
 Florida has the 10-20-Life rule which enhances criminal punishments when weapons are involved in one or more of the 18 listed felonies.
 If the object carried was a gun, then there will be a minimum mandatory sentence.
 Anyone charged with this crime should seek an experienced criminal defense attorney for help in navigating this charge.
 Thankfully, the Double Jeopardy Clause of the United States Constitution and the Florida Constitution protects any defendant from being convicted and double punished for this crime and the felony crime they were committing with the gun.
 See Law v.
 State and Gracia v.
 State.What the State Prosecutor Has to Prove to Convict You

 The state prosecutor has to prove beyond a reasonable doubt that:

 (1) You either:

 a.
 Showed, used, threatened, or attempted to use a weapon ; or

 (2) You did this while committing or attempting to commit a felony.Other Crimes You Could Be Charged With